dshryn/quiz-app/README.md

-## Quiz App using Flutter(Dart)
+## Simple Quiz App using Flutter(Dart)

-This simple application is designed to test users' knowledge of Object-Oriented Programming (OOP) concepts through an engaging and interactive quiz interface.
+This basic application is designed to test users' knowledge of Object-Oriented Programming (OOP) concepts through an interactive quiz interface.

 The app is built using Flutter, a powerful framework for building cross-platform applications for mobile, web, and desktop from a single codebase.
 This app demonstrates several key concepts in Flutter, including state management, navigation, and custom widgets.